Sunday, February 11, 2018

 Lists sixes are typical of Dauphin Island representatives

-The project was led by Brian Jones, funded by Mobile Bay NEP, and made possible by Dauphin Island Park and Beach Board.
+The project was led by Brian Jones, funded by Mobile Bay NEP, and made possible by the Dauphin Island Park and Beach Board.

-All photographs by Brian Young (“except the alligator photo by Boon Harada)
+All photographs by Brian Young (except the alligator photo by Boon Harada)

 Nature Interpretive Trial at Dauphin Island